rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 hint: Waiting for your editor to close the file...
 ```

-Your text editor will open so that you can introduce a commit message.
-Right now, when you ran `git pull origin master`, you were actually executing a `git fetch` and a `git merge`, as mentioned earlier.
-The merging process requires a *merge-commit*.
-A `merge-commit` is the type of commit that happens when you merge branches — in our case, we are merging the local `master` with `origin/master` — and this is happening because both branches have diverged: some "independent" work has been done in both branches, such that the last commits of both are different.
+In this case, both the local `master` and `origin master` have diverged — each has a new last commit.
+When you run `git pull origin master`, you are actually executing a `git fetch` and a `git merge`, as mentioned earlier, and this merging process of two *diverging* branches requires a *merge-commit*.
+A `merge-commit` is the type of commit that happens when you merge branches — in our case, we are merging `origin master` into local `master`.

 As stated in the `hint` of the code above, `git` is now waiting for you to write a `merge-commit` message in your text editor and to save and close the file, such that the merging process can be completed.
-Modify the file such that it looks as follows:
+Now you have to proceed to create a merge-commit message, for instance:
 ```text
 Updating local repository.